Litoměřice: Sights

 Since 1978, the historic centre of Litoměřice has been an urban monument reservation.
 The protected territory is delimited by remains of town walls.
 About 1800 m of town walls is preserved to this day.
 Originally they had four town gates, none of them is preserved.
 Part of the town fortifications was Litoměřice Castle.
 Today it contains an exposition of Czech viticulture.

-Its core form Mírové Square, a large square with an area of about 2 hectares.
+Its core forms Mírové námšstí, a large square with an area of about 2 hectares.
 Most of the houses on the square are in the Gothic style.
 The Old Town Hall building on the square is the oldest Renaissance building in the town.
 Originally built in the late Gothic style at the end of the 14th century, it was completely rebuilt in the Renaissance style in 1537–1541.
 In the 19th century, the town hall was moved from the building, and the Old Town Hall was adapted into the regional court.
 From 1927, the building houses the regional museum.
 It is among the most valuable town hall buildings in the Czech Republic and from 2024, it has been protected as a national cultural monument.

 Other sights on the square include the "Chalice house" (new town hall with a lookout tower in the shape of chalice), Dům u černého orla ("Black Eagle House"; one of the most significant Renaissance houses), and Museum of Crystal Touch.

 There are numerous cellars connected by an extensive web of underground ways under the town.
 In some places, the cellars were built in three floors.
 The ways are about 3 km long and they belong to the longest of their kind in the county.
 Only 336 m of these underground ways are open to the public.

 Sacral monuments

 There are several valuable sacral buildings in Litoměřice.
 On the main square, there is the Church of All Saints.
 Its existence was firstly mentioned in 1235.
 Originally it belonged to the town fortification.
 It has a 54 m high bell tower.
-The Cathedral of Saint Stephen at the Dómské Square was built in the Baroque style in place of an older Romanesque basilica in the years 1664–1668.
+The Cathedral of Saint Stephen at the Dómské náměstí was built in the Baroque style in place of an older Romanesque basilica in the years 1664–1668.
 It has a 50 m high tower open to the public.
 The interior is almost completely authentic with main and six side altars and a lot of original paintings.
 Right next to the dome is a bishop's residence built in 1683–1701 by Giulio Broggio.

 There is also the Jesuit Church of the Annunciation.
 It is a massive Baroque church built by Giulio and Octavio Broggio in 1701–1731.